balionis-arvydas/balionis-js/balionis-react4/README.md

-This project is meant to remind me how to build axios and websockets on top of the naked react application (balionis-react3)
+This project is meant to remind me how to use 'axios' and 'socket.io' and 'express/routes' on top of the naked react application (balionis-react3)

+# server

+This sub-module runs express server based "backend".

-# Step-by-Step
+# web

-## Step 1)

-TODO.
+This sub-module runs react based "frontend".